djdv/go-ipfs/mount/mount.md

 ### Provider instances
 Simply, provider instances are instances generated by the provider that should be tracked by the caller that generated them.
 In our case this is the conductor which maps a series of targets to instances, allowing callers to detach these instances by name/path.
+Following the traditional model of volumes, you can think of these almost as active partitions of a volume.
 ```go
 // Instance is an active provider target that may be detached from the file system
 type Instance interface {